NO to Genetic Engineering in Our Forests!

 US DEPARTMENT OF AGRICULTURE

-Tragically, this experiment threatens to contaminate the wild American chestnuts that still grow in the forests.
+Wild trees cannot be replaced by GE facsimiles.
+Trees live many years and have deeply intertwined relationships with other trees, insects, songbirds and wildlife.
+Tragically, this experiment also threatens to contaminate the wild American chestnuts that still grow in the forests.
 Wild American chestnuts could be lost forever.

 We need to protect our environment, not tamper with the genetic makeup of trees.

-Please sign the petition and tell the US Department of Agriculture to reject this dangerous experiment with our forests – we need to draw the line right here.
+Please sign here to tell the US Department of Agriculture to reject this dangerous experiment with our forests – we need to draw the line right here.

 US DEPARTMENT OF AGRICULTURE